theprincevig/theprincevig/README.md

-- 👋 Hey, I’m @theprincevig
-- 👀 I’m interested in coding
+Hey, I’m @theprincevig, I’m interested in coding
-- 🌱 I’m currently learning JavaScript and Java with DSA
+I’m currently learning JavaScript and Java with DSA
-- 😄 Pronouns: He/Him
-- I'm Code Crusher
+- WaheguruJi MeherKare....

 <!---
 theprincevig/theprincevig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.